 Ditch the crowds of the most popular beaches in St. Petersburg, FL, by visiting Sand Key Park in the evening.
 It’s a glorious place to dazzle at a spectacular Gulf Coast sunset.

 Looking to spark some excitement?
 Whizz over Old Tampa Bay to Busch Gardens.
 Located in the city of Tampa, the theme park is one of the best day trips from St. Petersburg.
 Busch Gardens fuses together the thrills of an amusement park with the intrigue of a zoo for an experience like none other.

 To get your adrenaline pumping, dare to zip down the Iron Gwazi.
-With its reopening in 2021, the remodeled Iron Gwazi is set to be the faster hybrid wood-steel rollercoaster in the world.
+With its reopening in 2021, the remodeled Iron Gwazi is set to be the fastest hybrid wood-steel rollercoaster in the world.

 Chill out from the high-octane rush with a visit to the park’s world-class Serengeti Safari.
 The animal habitat features over 200 exotic species, including lions, giraffes, and elephants.